Arizona drivers license

 Step 5: Pay Licensing Fee

-In Arizona, the graduated driver’s license fee is $25.
-It will be assessed at the time of application.
+You’ll need to pay the fee when for your graduated license when applying.
 You can pay this fee with cash, check, credit or debit card, or money order.

 Graduated Driver’s License Restrictions